 Cost of Living in Canada: Food Expenses

-Food expenses in Canada can vary based on your lifestyle, location, and shopping habits.
-On average, students spend between USD 200 and 400 per month on groceries and dining out.
-The cost of food in Canada can be divided into two parts: Meals outside and cooking home with groceries from the market.
-Shopping at budget-friendly stores like Walmart, No Frills, or Costco can help you save.
-A typical monthly grocery bill for one person is about USD 150 to 250, depending on what you buy.
-If you dine at inexpensive restaurants or opt for takeout, expect to spend about USD 10 to 20 per meal.
-On average, eating out once or twice a week can add an additional USD 100 to 150 to your monthly food expenses.
+Your lifestyle, location, and shopping habits would influence the amount of food expenses.
+Students spend about $200 to $400 for one month averagely on groceries and dining out.
+The cost of food in Canada can be divided into two parts: meals outside and cooking home.
+If you go shopping at those cheap stores like Walmart, No Frills, or Costco, this can help you save money.
+The cost for groceries of one person in a month is about $150 to $250.
+If you eat at affordable restaurants, you would spend about $10 to $20 for a meal.
+Eating out once or twice a week can bring an additional expense of $100 to $150 to your monthly food expenses.

 Prices of Meals